 Samuel L. Jackson appeared consecutively in three films adapted from authors' work in a year.
 These films are Jackie Brown (1997) and Out of Sight (1998), both adapted from books by Elmore Leonard - Jackie Brown was adapted from Rum Punch - and Sphere (1998) adapted from the book by Michael Crichton.

-During the interrogation scene where Jackie is taken into custody - Det.
-Dargas stated that anyone in possession of over $10,000 should declare it to U.S. Customs - this is based on the regulations coded by the Internal Revenue Service under Title 26 (tax code, enacted August 16, 1954 known as the Internal Revenue Code Act later amended in 1986 under the Tax Reform Act) and under Title 31 USC 5311 of the United States Code.
-It is against IRS regulations for an individual to carry over $10,000 in currency (in this case, a cash transaction) without reporting it to U.S. Customs when entering the United States.
+During the interrogation scene where Jackie is taken into custody - Detective Dargas stated that anyone in possession of over 10,000 dollars should declare it to U.S. Customs - this is based on the regulations coded by the Internal Revenue Service under Title 26 (tax code, enacted August 16, 1954 known as the Internal Revenue Code Act later amended in 1986 under the Tax Reform Act) and under Title 31 USC 5311 of the United States Code.
+It is against IRS regulations for an individual to carry over 10,000 dollars in currency (in this case, a cash transaction) without reporting it to U.S. Customs when entering the United States.
 This is further codified under Federal Law under 31 U.S.C.
-5316 and Treasury Department regulations (31 CFR Chapter X) - individuals who enter the United States with over $10,000 in cash (or other monetary instruments e.g. stocks, bonds) must file (after April 25,1990) a FinCEN 105 document.
+5316 and Treasury Department regulations (31 CFR Chapter X) - individuals who enter the United States with over 10,000 dollars in cash (or other monetary instruments e.g. stocks, bonds), must file (after April 25,1990) a FinCEN 105 document.
 FinCEN is the Financial Crimes Enforcement Network, which is a division of the Department of the Treasury.

 Two lots of the cast members - four in total - all have the same first names.
 They are Robert Forster and Robert De Niro, who play Max Cherry and Louis Gara respectively.
 Also Michael Keaton and Michael Bowen, who play Ray Nicolette and Mark Dargus respectively.
 Incidentally the Robert characters and the Michael characters are on opposite sides of the law.

-Both Robert De Niro and Samuel L. Jackson have co-starred with David Caruso.
-De Niro in Mad Dog and Glory (1993) and Jackson in Kiss of Death (1995).
-Incidentally Richard Price wrote the screenplays for both films.
+Robert De Niro and Samuel L. Jackson have co-starred with David Caruso.
+De Niro in Mad Dog and Glory (1993), and Jackson in Kiss of Death (1995).
+Incidentally, Richard Price wrote the screenplays for both films.

-During the sequence where Ordell is watching TV with Louis, the phone rings and he goes to the kitchen.
-In the fridge there's a picture of Samuel L. Jackson naked inside a bath tub.
+During the sequence where Ordell is watching television with Louis, the phone rings and he goes to the kitchen.
+In the fridge, there's a picture of Samuel L. Jackson naked inside a bath tub.
 This pic is from his role in Goodfellas (1990).